 Voice recognition has come a long way since I became acquainted with it.
 Back in the late 1980s / early 1990s, I was a management consultant with Arthur D. Little based in the US headquarters in Acorn Park (Cambridge, Ma).
 Some colleagues and I took a short trip to BBN’s headquarters in Fresh Pond in Cambridge, Ma to get a briefing on their latest experimentation with voice recognition.

-At that Bolt Beranek and Newman was still their own company.
+At that time, Bolt Beranek and Newman was still their own company.
 In September 2009, Raytheon acquired BBN as a wholly owned subsidiary.
 I didn’t go over to BBN that frequently – maybe two or three times.
 But the cooperation or conversations between ADL and BBN was eminently logical.
 Our founder, Arthur D. Little, was a chemist from MIT and Beranek and Bolt were also from MIT (professor of acoustics and professor of physics respectively).
 Our two firms shared an ‘engineering anything was possible mindset’ that led each of the firms to some impressive products.

 They demonstrated a voice recognition system that they could talk to and get information as well as ask for and receive airline travel reservations.
 One of the engineers on the project was from Scotland and he proudly demonstrated how their system understood his thick Scottish brogue.